NeuralCoder3/ocaml_bignum/ReadMe.md

 We could leverage normal integer operations for each part.
 The overhead in the normal integer space would be nearly zero.
 The recursion depth (and all constants) would be only a 32th of the current allowing for much larger numbers.

+## Tests

+You can run the tests using `dune test`.
+The tests generate 100000 random numbers for each function and compare the result of the bignum library with OCaml's built-in functions.
+To do so, the inputs are converted to big numbers and the results are converted back.

 ## Caveats & TODO